noahtren/GlyphNet/README.md

 ## Installation

-Glyphnet itself is a Python package that depends on TensorFlow 2.0, tensorflow-addons and plotly.
-You can install the package and its dependencies locally with pip.
+Glyphnet itself is a Python package that depends on TensorFlow 2.0.
+There are other requirements listed in `requirements.txt`.
+You can install the package and its requirements locally with pip.

+Note that some functionality (including `make_mp4.py` and model visualization) will require more dependencies that can be installed with conda.

 ```
 git clone https://github.com/noahtren/glyphnet